Moya/Moya/.github/Pull_request_template.md

 <!--
+Thank you for contributing to Moya! 🙌

+Choosing a base branch:

+  master: bug fixes, non breaking API changes, documentation fixes
+  develop: breaking changes, features for the next version

 If your pull request fixes an issue, please reference the issue.
 For example, when your pull request fixes issue 10, add the following line: